 Bottom performers get a lot of attention because they cause the most headaches.
-They are usually the least engaged, the most prone to errors and the most likely to cost you money.
-Coaching and development programmes aimed at these employees attempt to reduce the burden they place on employers.
+They are usually the least engaged, the most prone to errors, and the most likely to cost you money.
+Coaching and development programs aimed at these employees attempt to reduce the burden they place on employers.

 Don’t focus solely on your top-performers.

 Recent data suggests middle performers are about 60% of the typical workforce, while the top and bottom performers make up the other 40%.
 Yes, retaining and developing top performers is a major priority.
 But it doesn’t make sense to do that at the expense of reliable, solid performers that are the majority of your workforce.
 In an era of historic talent shortages, investing in these employees could be a serious competitive edge.

 Overinvesting In low-performing employees is usually a mistake.

 We all want to turn low-performers into successes, but at some point you have to admit defeat.
 We’re all for second chances, but when employees consistently underperform in their roles it usually means they are either too disengaged or ill-suited to the role to ever be successful.

 Harvard research suggests hiring a high performer saves your organization $5,300 on average, but not hiring or quickly firing a toxic employee saves an average of $12,500.
 This doesn’t mean you need to start hunting for low performers to fire.
 It’s more about looking to avoid unproductive and costly, open-ended attempts at reforming them.